 Mavis Staples - We'll never turn back - Huge amount going on from voices to many instruments

 Music first.
-Kit the key to hearing more from the music Discovered and re discovered
+Better kit allows more music Discovered and re discovered

-Bajofondo Tango Club - Rainer Ptacek - Ciccone Youth - Bruce Hornsby - Manfred Mann's Earthband - UNKLE - The Fall - Wire - John Hiatt - Audioslave- Chris Cornell - Temple of the Dog - Joan as Policewoman - Tangerine Dream - Steeleye Span - Arvo Part - Toumani Diabate - Pete Yorn - Chris Spedding - The Drum Club - Holy Fuck - Art Brut - Brad - Tinvall Trio - The Pop Group - Tanghetto - Leo Kottke
+Whitesnake - Roy Harper - Fairport Convention - Bajofondo Tango Club - Rainer Ptacek - Ciccone Youth - Bruce Hornsby - Manfred Mann's Earthband - UNKLE - The Fall - Wire - John Hiatt - Audioslave- Chris Cornell - Temple of the Dog - Joan as Policewoman - Tangerine Dream - Steeleye Span - Arvo Part - Toumani Diabate - Pete Yorn - Chris Spedding - The Drum Club - Holy Fuck - Art Brut - Brad - Tinvall Trio - Pop Group

 Rush - Moving Pictures & Signals ... best recorded rock lp’s I have - startling clarity, dynamics, well defined bass and punchy drums Holst - The Planets - HMV, Previn ... huge visceral impact and drama, great brass Khatchaturian - Spartacus - Decca ... startling dynamic range, massed string tones, delicate treble